NoahRR/Command-Line-Help-API/README.md

-# Command Line Help Tool Rest Api
+# Command Line Help Tool REST API

-This api is built to ease beginners' transition to the unix terminal.
+This API is built to ease beginners' transition to the unix terminal.
 It is built with all get-requests (except for the /dev branch) for ease of access in the termal (via curl/wget).

 - USAGE: When you find yourself not remembering a terminal command, or simply completely lost, just type:
 ```